 Discounts for Arizona Teachers

 Arizona has long been recognized (and not in a good way) for being one of the states that provides the least funding per student.
 It is not unusual for dedicated teachers to spend their own money to buy resource material and supplies for their classrooms.
-AdoptaClassroom.org reports that 92% of teachers in the U.S. used their own money to purchase classroom supplies for their students (2012).
-In a survey released in June 2013, The National School Supply and Equipment Association report indicated that in the U.S. "...99.5% of teachers reported spending their own money on school supplies, instructional materials and/or other classroom materials.
+It is reported that more than 90% of teachers in the U.S. use their own money to purchase classroom supplies for their students.
+In a survey released in June 2013, The National School Supply and Equipment Association report indicated that in the U.S. "...99.5% of teachers reported spending their own money on school supplies, instructional materials and/or other classroom materials."

 In those other states, teachers who purchase classroom supplies often take advantage of their tax-free week or weekend.
 While we wish every Arizona teacher had a budget large enough to effectively do the job without tax discounts, there are some retailers in the Greater Phoenix area that can assist.